 Your Old Accessories

-We're at the point where Apple's new Lightning adapters are pretty ubiquitous, but if it's a been a while since you've updated, you've probably got some 30-pin cables around.
+We're at the point where Apple's new Lightning adapters are essentially ubiquitous, but if it's a been a while since you've updated, you've probably got some 30-pin cables around.
 Don't worry!
 There are adapters, of course.
 Really expensive ones.
 But you can save some cash by buying the non-stupidly-expensive-Apple versions.

 Wiping Your Old Phone